 So how is your FICO score calculated?

-While the inner workings of the FICO scoring system are a closely guarded secret, the company is open about the general components of a FICO credit score.
-Using the information in a borrower's credit report, FICO breaks that information into categories.
-Those five components each get different weights.
+While the inner workings of the FICO scoring system are a closely guarded secret, the company is open about the five general components of a FICO credit score and how big a role each plays in coming up with the number.

 Here's a breakdown of the five elements of the FICO score: